LivePersonInc/developer-center/pages/documents/agent-interactions/login/getting-started.md

 {:start="2"}
 2. Appplication Login - use this method when you need to provide a programmatic way for _applications_ to access and manage a LiveEngage session such as bots, virtual agents or any other app that needs to act as an agent in the LiveEngage.

-    * _Note_: the Application Login method overcomes both issues detailed above with the User Login method, for example password expiration or SSO integration.
+    * *_Note_: the Application Login method overcomes both issues detailed above with the User Login method, for example password expiration or SSO integration*.

 ### Getting Started